 The STEAM initiative is alive and well at St. Joan of Arc!
 Every grade is exploring some aspect of Science, Technology, Engineering, Art, and Mathematics in a new and unique way.
 Currently, there are many hands-on projects happening throughout the building.
 Students are engaged in activities that promote critical thinking, technology, and principles of engineering.

 SJA has welcomed Mobile Ed's STEAM Museum.
 This comprehensive event turned the SJA gym into a state-of-the-art, hands-on children's museum focused on STEAM education.
 We explored activities suitable for all ages, such as an energy-producing bicycle, 3-dimensional printer, and a coding robot.
 Our students were able to delve into stations that enhanced their existing science and math knowledge and exposed our students to high-tech fields of study they have never seen before.
 Everyone really enjoyed the activities the museum provided!

 To bring STEAM into the classroom, our preschool through fourth grade students are turning to literature.
 Based on stories like Pizza for Breakfast, From Seed to Plant, and Dear Mr. Henshaw, students made solar powered ovens to cook pizza, planted herb gardens, built structures from sugar cubes, and even discouraged lunch thieves by designing a lunch box alarm!

 Fifth and sixth grade students have focused on learning about the Seven Wonders of the Ancient World, used their knowledge of angles with the art of origami, designed edible cars out of Rice Krispie Treats and various candy, and even completed some seasonal STEAM projects like testing the durability of marshmallow fortresses.

-Junior High has done some amazing projects so far this year that have them thinking deeper and more critically.
+Junior High has done some amazing projects that have them thinking deeper and more critically.
 Students are collaborating to make earthquake-safe houses, focusing on (and trying to solve) global issues, and researching the physics behind current sports while possibly creating a new one.